New Mexico man facing charges after hostages freed

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Otero County deputies and state police negotiators tried to talk Scroggins into surrendering, but eventually the SWAT team had to go inside.
+Sheriffs’ deputies and state police negotiators tried to talk Scroggins into surrendering, but the SWAT team eventually went inside.
 He gave up after the hostages were freed.
+None of the hostages were injured, police said.

 Scroggins was charged with two counts of aggravated assault on a police officer, shooting at an occupied dwelling, fleeing from police and breaking and entering.
-Authorities say he has a lengthy arrest record.
+Authorities said he has a lengthy arrest record.

 He was being held in the Otero County Detention Center on a $250,000 bond.
-Officials said they didn’t have a listing for an attorney representing Scroggins, who is due in court next week on the charges.
+Officials said they did not have a listing for an attorney representing Scroggins, who was due in court next week on the charges.

-Scroggins had minor injuries from the accident and was booked into jail following treatment.
+Scroggins suffered minor injuries in the accident and was booked into jail following treatment.

 This story has been corrected to show the suspect’s first name is spelled Kaleb, not Caleb.